 "What, Rohan?"
 Berendir replied with amusement.
 "There are few as noble and brave as the Rohirrim.
 Recall the tales of their victories against the White Wizard's fell beasts?
 Those cursed Orcs he bred?
 Ah, that I could have fought at their side.
 What a battle it must have been."
 He gazed wistfully ahead.

 "Ain't the horselords I'm talkin' about," Dag replied gloomily.
 "It's them Orcs what survived the war.
 Clever little bastards, they are.
 Don't even hear'em comin', then they're on you.
 Bands of'em roamin' about, I hear; some hooked up with goblins from the east and wild men from the hills.
-Heard rumors of them Uruk-hai still about, too.
+Heard rumors of them wizard's spawn still about, too.
 Ain't a safe place, is Rohan.
 And they're still hurtin' from the war.
 Ain't tidied up yet.
-Like as not, there's still burned out villages and lands that can't be farmed."
+Like as not, there's still burned out villages and lands that can't be farmed.
+Places left empty are like to breed squatters of a foul nature."

 "Well, we are not bound for Rohan," his leader said confidently.

 "We do," confirmed Gwen's father, Faelur.
-"No sense in getting settled only to find we're squatting on land owned by another.
+"No sense in getting settled only to find we're trespassing on land owned by another.
 I'd rather get a proper deed from the king himself.
-And I have been long away from that country.
-Much has happened; likely a good deal has changed.
+And I have been long away from that country; much has happened.
+Likely a good deal has changed.
 My kin could have fled their holdings.
-Best to go to Minas Tirith first and learn of their whereabouts."
+We're going to Minas Tirith first and learn of their whereabouts."

 "There you are, then," Maevodh replied smugly.
 "We'll be traveling through Rohan sure as anything."